pjavadi84/pjavadi84.github.io/_posts/2019-12-05-movie_app_walkthrough.markdown

 **AND Finally...**

-here comes the bin.
-The bin folder contains nothing but executable file, in this case i named it "run" with no file extension.
-Inside, I use the famous 'shebang' line to tell the intrepreter that what I use is ruby.
+here comes the bin!!
+The bin folder contains nothing but instructions executable instructions, in this case i named it "run" with no file extension.
+Inside, I use the famous 'shebang' line to tell the intrepreter that what I am using in my environment is ruby.
 Take a look below:
 ```

 #!/usr/bin/env ruby